Donald Trump sexual misconduct allegations: Amy Dorris (1997)

 Former model Amy Dorris said in September 2020 that she and her boyfriend, Jason Binn, attended the 1997 U.S. Open with Donald Trump, who Binn had described as his best friend.
-She alleges that Trump groped and kissed her without her consent at the event.
-The Guardian confirmed that she told her mother and a friend in New York immediately after the incident and that she had told her therapist and several other friends about it over the years; Binn did not reply to The Guardian's request for comment.
+She alleges that Trump groped and kissed her without her consent at the event:

+The Guardian confirmed that she told her mother and a friend in New York immediately after the incident and that she had told her therapist and several other friends about it over the years.
 Trump denied the allegation via his lawyers.
 Former top model Caron Bernstein stated that her husband was the New York friend and that Dorris had told her about the assault in 2008.

 Karena Virginia (1998)

 At an October 2016 press conference with attorney Gloria Allred, yoga instructor and life coach Karena Virginia said that in 1998 Trump grabbed her arm and touched her breast.
 Virginia, who was 27 years old at the time, was waiting for a ride after the US Open in Queens, New York.
 She said Trump, whom she had not met previously, approached her with a small group of other men, while commenting on her legs, then he grabbed her right arm.
 Virginia continued, "Then his hand touched the right side of my breast.
 I was in shock.
 I flinched.
 'Don't you know who I am?
 Don't you know who I am?'—that's what he said to me.
 I felt intimidated and I felt powerless."

 Trump campaign spokesperson Jessica Ditto responded to the allegation with a statement reading in part, "Discredited political operative Gloria Allred, in another coordinated, publicity seeking attack with the Clinton campaign, will stop at nothing to smear Mr. Trump."